Acute decompensated heart failure: Others

 Opioids have traditionally been used in the treatment of the acute pulmonary edema that results from acute decompensated heart failure.
 A 2006 review, however, found little evidence to support this practice.

+The National Institutes for Health and Care Excellence (NICE) guidelines do not recommend routinely offering opioids in acute heart failure.

 Ventilation

 Continuous positive airway pressure may be applied using a face mask; this has been shown to improve symptoms more quickly than oxygen therapy alone, and has been shown to reduce the risk of death.
 Severe respiratory failure requires treatment with endotracheal intubation and mechanical ventilation.

 Ultrafiltration

 Ultrafiltration can be used to remove fluids in people with ADHF associated with kidney failure.
 Studies have found that it decreases health care utilization at 90 days.